pavanidodla/To-Do-List/README.md

 Complete Task: Click on a task to toggle the completed style.

-Delete Task: Click the ❌ button next to a task to remove it.
+Delete Task: Click the Delete button next to a task to remove it.

 Instant Updates: All actions happen dynamically without reloading the page.